robert-chiniquy/languor/README.md

 USAGE
 -----
 Populate the fixture data with `$ tests/load-fixtures.sh`.
-To load your own data currently, you can write a fixture lua script using `insert(setname, member, ...)` and add it to l`load-fixtures.sh`.
+To load your own data currently, you can write a fixture lua script using `insert(setname, member, ...)` and add it to `load-fixtures.sh`.
 The current fixture data is the `order -> family -> genus -> species -> subspecies` hierarchy from http://www.worldbirdnames.org/ioc-lists/master-list/ — this isn't perfect as species are non-overlapping, I may add "breeding region" or something to the birds to make the data more interesting.

 ### Any string evaluates to itself
 That Wren is a set name does not matter.